 Regulating is moving the regulator pointer to fast or slow adjusting the rate.
 A watch may run at different rates in different positions.
 The task of regulation is to modify it so that the average running rate is close to a zero error between the most common positions.
 Thus, the correct setting for the regulator will be slightly different for each owner, depending on how the watch is worn or carried (this is sometimes referred to as personal error).
 In the shop, a watchmaker uses a timing machine to adjust the rate quickly.

 If your watch is not keeping precise time, you can (depending on the type of watch) adjust the regulator yourself.
 A slight nudge toward the F (or fast) will speed the watch up, and toward S (or slow) will slow it down.
 Then let the watch run for a few days to see how much the rate was affected.
 Higher grade watches utilize a micrometer regulator and afford more fine control via a small screw.
 These are a bit more difficult to adjust, as the screw can be tight, and the small screwdriver can easily slip.
 If in doubt, let an expert adjust the regulator (see images below of regulators on common pocket watches).
 The regulator is usually only capable of changing the rate +/- 5 min per day.
 If your watch’s rate is varying more than this per day it likely will need repair or service.

 Of course this involves opening the watch to gain access to the movement inside.
 While pocket watches are relatively easy to open, wristwatches are usually much more difficult, requiring special tools.
 If in doubt seek out a professional, or contact me.

 Adjusting a Watch

-Adjusting a watch involves procedures that include ensuring the balance wheel is ‘balanced’ (poised), adjusting the hairspring, and even shaping the balance pivots and adjusting how the hairspring is attached to the balance wheel.
+Adjusting a watch involves procedures that include ensuring the balance wheel is ‘balanced’ (poised), reshaping the hairspring, shaping the balance pivots, and changing how the hairspring is attached to the balance wheel.